MISP/misp-website/_posts/2020-10-08-Event-Reports.md

     ![galaxy matrix](../assets/images/misp/blog/event-reports/md-galaxy-matrix.png)

-*Attributes* containing an attachment of a picture can also display it in the report with the following syntax
+*Attributes* containing an attachment of a picture can also be displayed in the report with the following syntax
 ```
 @![attribute](UUID)
 ```